dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 The following notifications are sent to the app and some of them may require app participation:

 * **WIPE_USER_DATA**: This notification is sent in a **MAMUserNotification** class.
 When this notification is received, the app is expected to delete all data associated with the "corporate" identity passed with the **MAMUserNotification**.
-This notification is currently sent during Intune service un-enrollment.
+This notification is currently sent during APP-WE service unenrollment.
 The user's primary name is typically specified during the enrollment process.
 If you register for this notification, your app must ensure that all the user's data has been deleted.
 If you don't register for it, the default selective wipe behavior will be performed.

 * **WIPE_USER_AUXILIARY_DATA**: Apps can register for this notification if they'd like the Intune App SDK to perform the default selective wipe behavior, but would still like to remove some auxiliary data when the wipe occurs.